 The work of the CWMP is coordinated by a team including; Brandywine Red Clay Alliance, Gaadt Perspectives, Chester County Water Resources Authority, Brandywine Conservancy, Chester County Conservation District, David Ross, Ph.D.
 (Bryn Mawr College), Stroud Water Research Center and White Clay Creek Wild & Scenic Program.
 Our team plans four quarterly meetings for the 38 municipal partners each year and coordinates with our regulatory, municipal, academic and funding partners to improve the streams in the Christina Watershed.

 CWMP Project Funders:

 CWMP Contact Information:

-For more information on this project, please contact Bob Struble, BRC’s Watershed Conservation Director.
+For more information about CWMP, please contact Brian Winslow BRC’s Watershed Conservation Director.